expo/expo/packages/expo-notifications/README.md

   - [`removePushTokenSubscription`](#removepushtokensubscriptionsubscription-subscription-void) -- removes the listener registered with `addPushTokenListener`
   - [`removeAllPushTokenListeners`](#removeallpushtokenlisteners-void) -- removes all listeners registered with `addPushTokenListener`
 - **listening to notification events**
-  - [`useLastNotificationResponse`](#uselastnotificationresponse-undefined--notificationresponse--null) -- a React hook returning notification response that has been received most recently
+  - [`useLastNotificationResponse`](#uselastnotificationresponse-undefined--notificationresponse--null) -- a React hook returning the most recently received notification response
   - [`addNotificationReceivedListener`](#addnotificationreceivedlistenerlistener-event-notification--void-void) -- adds a listener called whenever a new notification is received
   - [`addNotificationsDroppedListener`](#addnotificationsdroppedlistenerlistener---void-void) -- adds a listener called whenever some notifications have been dropped
   - [`addNotificationResponseReceivedListener`](#addnotificationresponsereceivedlistenerlistener-event-notificationresponse--void-void) -- adds a listener called whenever user interacts with a notification